ncpleslie/date_night/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+Date Night uses a number of open source projects to work properly:

 * [Dart] - A language optimized for client-side development for web and mobile.
 * [Flutter] - Google's mobile UI framework for crafting high-quality native experiences on iOS and Android